joshishwetha/dsx-spark/README.md

 # Lab environment setup
 You will be using IBM DSX notebooks and Apache Spark Service on IBM Bluemix Cloud to work on the labs.

-1. Setup your Spark Service in IBM Bluemix:
+1. Setup your Spark Service in IBM Bluemix
 To setup your IBM Bluemix enviroment navigate to https://new-console.ng.bluemix.net, register and create a Spark service.
-2. Log in to IBM Data Science Experience (DSX) to create and run notebooks

-To setup your IBM DSX (Data Science Experience) enviroment navigate to http://datascience.ibm.com and login using your bluemix userid.
+2. Log in to IBM Data Science Experience (DSX) to create and run notebooks To setup your IBM DSX (Data Science Experience) enviroment navigate to http://datascience.ibm.com and login using your bluemix userid.

 A video tutorial on setting up the enviroment can be viewed here: https://www.youtube.com/watch?v=yG3tVVDz1uE